ssjshields/archetype/.github/README.md

 **3.** Repair client from main menu or run the `pokemmo_updater.jar`

+> Repairing the client restores the original main.png

 &nbsp;
+# FAQ
+### Does this work on mobile?
+> Unfortunately, no- desktop clients only

+### Which client version do I have?
+> Refer to `PokeMMO\revision.txt`

+### How can I report a bug?
+> Attach a screenshot and the `console.log` found at `PokeMMO\log`

+&nbsp;
 # Disclaimer

 Files are modified during official updates and the majority of these changes are not logged in the patch notes.
 Using deprecated content could lead to bugs such as; broken and or missing animations, icons, menus and windows.
 Regular difference checks must be performed by creators- this is relevant for all custom interfaces.
 Anything developed on a previous revision more than likely will not be forwards compatible.

 **Use outdated content at your own risk.**

-&nbsp;
-# FAQ
-### Does this work on mobile?
-> Unfortunately, no- desktop only

-### Which client version do I have?
-> Refer to `PokeMMO\revision.txt`

-### How can I report a bug?
-**1.** Ensure you have the latest [theme](https://github.com/ssjshields/archetype/archive/refs/heads/stable.zip)

-**2.** Attach the `console.log` found at `PokeMMO\log`

 &nbsp;
 # Contact and Support